lightly-ai/lightly/docs/source/docker/examples/academic_datasets.rst

 ImageNet
 ========

-Let's have a look at how to run the Lightly worker to analyze and filter the famous ImageNet dataset.
-We are assuming here that the Imagenet dataset is located in an S3 bucket under `s3://dataset/imagenet/`.
+Let's have a look at how to run the Lightly Worker to analyze and filter the famous ImageNet dataset.
+We are assuming here that the ImageNet dataset is located in an S3 bucket under `s3://dataset/imagenet/`.
 Start by creating a dataset and configuring the datasource

-.. note:: For all examples we assume that the Lightly worker is configured and running.
+.. note:: For all examples we assume that the Lightly Worker is configured and running.
 See :ref:`ref-docker-setup` for more information.

 .. code-block:: python